bkesterbyld/maroon-potato/src/pages/index.md

         content: >
           Above unifies enterprise-grade data modeling, storage and manipulation into an easy no code experience accessible to anyone.
-Data & logic coexist like in a spreadsheet, eliminating the need for databases, infrastructure and hardcoding logic.
+Data & logic coexist like in a spreadsheet, eliminating the need for any infrastructure whatsoever.
         actions: []
         image: images/spreadsheet.png
         media_position: right